Aquatic Center Reopening Updates

 - Pool equipment will not be available during this phase.
 Please bring your own kick boards, goggles, fins, flotation equipment.
 Exception, we will provide equipment for our swim lessons, limited equipment for water exercise classes and life jackets.

-- Sauna, hot tub and steam room are closed until Phase 4.
+- Sauna, hot tub and steam room are closed.

 Before You Visit